cfrioux/MeneTools/README.md

 python setup.py install
 ```

+**There are some known issues with the pyasp package.
+If obtaining such an error when running a Menetool:**

+``OSError: Grounder '/Users/cfrioux/wd/asp/mohycom/venv/lib/python2.7/site-packages/pyasp/bin/gringo4' not found``

+It means that the binaries were not correctly installed for pyasp.
+These two command lines should be an efficient workaround:
+1. uninstall pyasp
+``pip uninstall pyasp``
+2. reinstall pyasp without cache
+``pip install pyasp --no-cache-dir``

 ## MENECHECK

 Menecheck is a python3 tool to get the topologically producibility status of target compounds